iterative/dvc.org/content/docs/command-reference/list-url.md

 ## Description

-Lists files and directories from an external location. `dvc list-url` is equivalent to a wrapper providing a uniform interface around various listing commands such as `aws s3 ls` or `ssh user@host ls -a`.
+Lists files and directories from an external location. `dvc list-url` provides a uniform interface to browse the contents of an external location using any protocol that is understood by `dvc get-url` or `dvc import-url`.
+For example, it is roughly equivalent to `aws s3 ls` when using the `s3://` protocol, or `ssh user@host ls -a` when using `ssh://`.

 The `url` argument specifies the location of the data to be listed.
 It supports several kinds of external data sources: